-1. Return to work, same employer, same job vocational services may include a job analysis and coordination to return to work with the employer, but usually no vocational services provided.
+1. Return to work, same employer, same job -

+vocational services may include a job analysis and coordination to return to work with the employer, but usually no vocational services provided.

-2. Return to work, same employer, different job work with the employer to identify a new position that would fit the restrictions or modifications needed by the injured worker.
+2. Return to work, same employer, different job -

+work with the employer to identify a new position that would fit the restrictions or modifications needed by the injured worker.

-3. Return to work, different employer, same job - vocational services would assist in job development and placement.
+3. Return to work, different employer, same job -

+vocational services would assist in job development and placement.

-4. Return to work, different employer, different job - vocational services may consist of performing a transferable skills analysis, interest testing, job development and job placement.
+4. Return to work, different employer, different job -

+vocational services may consist of performing a transferable skills analysis, interest testing, aptitude testing, job development and job placement.

-5. On-the-job training - identify a new employer that can train the injured worker on the job.
+5. On-the-job training -

+identify a new employer that can train the injured worker on the job.
 This program can last between 3 months and 6 months.

-6. Skills enhancement - vocational services may identify a course to develop a skill prior to a job search.
+6. Skills enhancement -

+vocational services may identify a course to develop a skill prior to a job search.
 This does not consist of a full retraining program.

-7. Retraining - vocational assessment identifies that the above options are not feasible and then identifies a retraining program usually less than two (2) years in length.
-The training program can range from a short-term certificate program to a two (2) year associates degree program.
-Vocational services would probably include interest testing, transferable skills analysis, aptitude testing, labor market research and vocational exploration to support a training program.
+7. Retraining -

+vocational assessment identifies that the above options are not feasible and then identifies a retraining program.
+The training program can range from a short-term certificate program to an associate's degree program.
+A vocational rehabilitation plan that proposes retraining must include aptitude testing, interest testing, educational-achievement testing, a transferable skills analysis, labor market research and evidence of vocational exploration to support a training program.